 Technology is constantly and rapidly evolving.
 The next obvious step in the design world was to look at the use of realistic-looking animations and designs.
 3D has become one of the most prominent elements of the decade and you can see why.

 The ability for designers to create mascots and characters for companies to add a whole new level of storytelling for brands has changed things drastically.
 Designers often combine 3D designs with 2-dimension objects and photos to create eye-catching textures and depth on a page.

 It is a way to take your product and transform it into something that feels realistic and stands out on the website.

 For a couple of years now there has been a huge emphasis on making your website minimal.
 There was a time when websites were cluttered with images, multiple columns of text and bright distracting colours.

-Over the years that trend of over the top web pages and by seeing how much you can fit onto a viewable web page has gladly gone.
+Over the years that trend of over the top web pages and by seeing how much you can fit onto a viewable web page has gladly gone, because a lot of design tools that let you create astonishing landing pages are appeared.
 The use of just a couple of images and a simple background with some eye-catching copy has been the direction that many have now taken their websites in.

 There are two main benefits from this right off the bat.
 The first being that it drastically increases loading times for the page but secondly it significantly increases your SEO (Search Engine Optimisation) on search engines such as Google.

 It is no wonder that web developers and designers are increasingly making their websites to be minimal.